 With many years of experience working in different roles in the New Jersey justice system, Joseph Lento is a uniquely qualified New Jersey criminal defense attorney with a comprehensive knowledge of how the criminal justice system works, from start to finish.

-If you have been charged with endangering the welfare of a child in New Jersey and need a comprehensive, customized defense, contact the attorneys at Lento Law Firm.
+If you have been charged with endangering the welfare of a child in New Jersey and need a comprehensive, customized defense, contact the Lento Law Firm.
 Joseph Lento built his practice on the ideals of customer service and justice and he will fight for your rights and freedom.
-Call (215) 535-5353 today to schedule your free consultation and discover what Joseph Lento can do to clear your name.
+Call (215) 535-5353 today to schedule your consultation and discover what Joseph Lento can do to clear your name.

 Endangering the Welfare of a Child Charges in New Jersey